NeurEv0/Pure_Era/README.md

 🤝🤝🤝**Welcome to the github page of 2025XJTLU_Software.
 We are a team participating in the 2025 igem competition.**
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/8ec66eb9-fb1c-4500-a96b-027160bc3257" />

+All deep learning models use swanlab[github]() to supervise the training process
 ## Menu